wazuh/wazuh-documentation/source/getting-started/all_in_one.rst

     .. include:: ../_templates/installations/elastic/common/enable_kibana.rst

   On the first Kibana access, the browser will prompt a warning message.
-This can be accepted either by clicking on ``Advanced options`` or by adding to the browser the ``ca.crt`` previously created on browser's settings.
+This can be accepted either by clicking on ``Advanced options`` or by adding in browser's settings the ``ca.crt`` previously created.

 .. note:: The Kibana service listens on the default port 5601.
 The browser address will be: ``https://<kibana_ip>:5601`` replacing <kibana_ip> by the Kibana server IP.